-(3), (4) Repealed by Session Laws 1995, c.
+- (3), (4) Repealed by Session Laws 1995, c.
 272, s.
-1.

-(b) In order to support local boards of education and schools in the implementation of this Program, the State Board of Education shall adopt guidelines, including guidelines to:

-- (1) Assist local boards and schools in the development and implementation of school-based management under Part 2 of this Article. - (2) Recognize the schools that meet or exceed their goals. - (3) Identify low-performing schools under G.S.
-115C-105.30, and create assistance teams that the Board may assign to schools identified as low-performing under G.S.
+1. - (b) In order to support local boards of education and schools in the implementation of this Program, the State Board of Education shall adopt guidelines, including guidelines to: - (1) Assist local boards and schools in the development and implementation of school-based management under Part 2 of this Article. - (2) Recognize the schools that meet or exceed their goals. - (3) Create assistance teams that the Board may assign to schools identified as low-performing under G.S.
 115C-105.30.
 The assistance teams should consist of currently practicing teachers and staff, representatives of institutions of higher education, school administrators, and others the State Board considers appropriate. - (4) Enable assistance teams to make appropriate recommendations under G.S.
 115C-105.31. - (5) Establish a process to resolve disputes between local boards and schools in the development and implementation of school improvement plans under G.S.
 115C-105.22(b1).
-This process shall provide for final resolution of the disputes.